htrajan/ht-drawsteel/Classes Single Page/Fury.md

 <tr class="odd">
 <td>3</td>
 <td>- You gain an edge on Might tests and resistance rolls.<br />
-- You deal � if you are at least 2 squares from where you started your turn when you attack.</td>
+- You deal [SURGE] if you are at least 2 squares from where you started your turn when you attack.</td>
 </tr>
 <tr class="even">
 <td>6</td>
-<td>You deal �� if you are at least two squares from where you started your turn when you attack.</td>
+<td>You deal [SURGE][SURGE] if you are at least two squares from where you started your turn when you attack.</td>
 </tr>
 <tr class="odd">
 <td>9</td>